swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 Remaining work:

-- A name mangled abbreviation needs to be created for UnsafeRawPointer.
+- A name mangled abbreviation needs to be created for `UnsafeRawPointer`.

 - The StringAPI tests should probably be rewritten with `UnsafeRawPointer`.